PicturElements/lib/README.md

 * **Testing**

   Testing is primarily done with Jest, with simple unit testing being prioritized in most cases.
-All tests are put in the `/test` directory in each package.
+Tests are put in the `/test` directory in each package.

 * **Building**

-  There are plans for adding a robust build step, although none are available at present.
+  There are plans for adding a robust multi-target build step, although none are available at present.

 ---

 ## Web Client
 Lib comes supplied with a basic web client.
 When run, a server is set up with a process that monitors changes, then builds and serves the libraries to the client.
 The pages for the individual packages can be found at `HOST/package-name`.

 Each library has a `/connect` directory.
 In it, the system looks for a `feed.js` file, which is used as the entry point for the public bundle.
 In it, a `feed` reference is provided.
-When called as a function, the library contents are exposed.
+When called as a function, passed library contents are exposed.
 Under the hood, this is collated into one output object.
 This output object, and its contents, are made globally available on the package page.
 Furthermore, it is possible to add individual references to the output using `feed.add`.
 Provided with a name and a resolver callback, any data can be added to the output.
 In addition to this, example usage can be provided using `feed.example`.
 Provided with an example name and a configuration object, usage samples can be run in the console.
 To view a sample usage of both these features, check out `@qtxr/i18n/connect/feed.js`.

 ---